ansible/ansible-runner-service/misc/docker/README.md

  cp {logging,config}.yaml /etc/ansible-runner-service/.
  cp samples/* /usr/share/ansible-runner-service/
 ```
-*(the paths don't matter, they're just the ones I'm using for test)*
+*(the paths don't matter, they're just the ones I'm using for test.
+However, you do **need** artifacts, env, inventory and project within /usr/share/ansible-runner)*

 ## Building (as root, or use sudo)
 1. from the ansible-runner-service directory